mlammens/ENS-610/Meeting-4-Ecosystems-Notes.md

 ## Discussion of Ecotoxicology and Pollution Cases (5:40 - 6:50 PM)

+* Review Discussion Leader rubric (5 min)
+* Guiding scenarios / questions -
+    * Microplastics - can we just assume this is a marine problem and do we know anything about what we can do to solve these problems?
+    * PCBs - is this problem restricted to the river? do we need to be concerned about it today, or is it "all cleaned up?"

 ## Break (6:50 - 7:00 PM)

 ## Brief introduction to ecosystmes - Q&A (7:00 - 7:30 PM)